jepst/CloudHaskell/README.md

 The `greet__closure` symbol here identifies a _closure generator_ and is automatically created by the framework from user-defined functions; see the examples or documentation for more details.

-You can send messages to a process with its PID.
+You can send messages to a process given its PID.
 The `send` function corresponds to Erlang's ! operator.

 ```haskell
 send :: (Serializable a) => ProcessId -> a -> ProcessM ()
 ```

 Given a `ProcessId` and a chunk of serializable data (implementing the `Data.Binary.Binary` type class), we can send a message to the given process.
-The message will transmitted across the network if necessary and placed in the process's message queue.
+The message will be transmitted across the network if necessary and placed in the process's message queue.
 Note that `send` will accept any type of data, as long as it implements Binary.

 A process can receive messages by calling `expect`:

 ```haskell
 expect :: (Serializable a) => ProcessM a
 ```

 Note that `expect` is also polymorphic; the type of message to receive is usually inferred by the compiler.
+If a message of that type is in the queue, it will be returned.
+If multiple messages of that type are in the queue, they will be returned in FIFO order.
+If there are no messages of that type in the queue, the function will block until such a message arrives.

 Channels
 --------

 A _channel_ provides an alternative to message transmission with `send` and `expect`.
 While `send` and `expect` allow transmission of messages of any type, channels require messages to be of uniform type.
 Channels work like a distributed equivalent of Haskell's `Control.Concurrent.Chan`.
-Unlike regular channels, distributed channels have distinct ends: a receiving port and perhaps multiple sending ports.
+Unlike regular channels, distributed channels have distinct ends: a single receiving port and at least one sending port.
 Create a channel with a call to `newChannel`:

 ```haskell
 newChannel :: (Serializable a) => ProcessM (SendPort a, ReceivePort a)
 ```

-The resulting `SendPort` can be used with the `sendChannel` function to insert messages into the channel, and the `ReceivePort` can be used with 'rereceiveChannel'.
-The `SendChannel` can be serialized and sent as part of messages to other processes, which can then write to it; the `ReceiveChannel`, though, cannot be serialized, although it can be read from multiple threads on the same node.
+The resulting `SendPort` can be used with the `sendChannel` function to insert messages into the channel.
+The `ReceivePort` can be used to receive messages with 'receiveChannel'.
+The `SendChannel` can be serialized and sent as part of messages to other processes, which can then write to it; the `ReceiveChannel`, though, cannot be serialized, although it can be accessed from multiple threads on the same node.

 Setup and walkthrough
 ---------------------

-Here we'll provide a basic example of how to get started with your first project on this framework.
+Here we'll provide a basic example of how to get started with your first project.

 We'll be running a program that will estimate pi, making use of available computing resources potentially on remote systems.
 There will be an arbitrary number of nodes, one of which will be designated the master, and the remaining nodes will be slaves.
 The slaves will estimate pi in such a way that their results can be combined by the master, and an approximation will be output.
 The more nodes, and the longer they run, the more precise the output.